 - Ethical practice and professional orientation

-You will also need practicum, internship, or other supervised experience as part of your educational program.
+You also need to complete practicum, internship, and/or other supervised experiences as part of your educational program.

-You may opt for any of three licensing exams: the National Counselor Examination (NCE), the National Clinical Mental Health Counseling Examination (NCMHCE,) or the national certification examination administered by the Commission on Rehabilitation Counselor Certification (CRCC).
+When fulfilling requirements for counseling licensure in Wyoming, you must sit for one of three licensing exams: the National Counselor Examination (NCE), the National Clinical Mental Health Counseling Examination (NCMHCE), or the national certification examination administered by the Commission on Rehabilitation Counselor Certification (CRCC).

-Both the NCE and NCMHCE are offered by the National Board for Certified Counselors (NBCC).
+The National Board for Certified Counselors (NBCC) offers both the NCE and NCMHCE.
 The NCE is a general licensing and certification exam for professional counselors.
-You may take the NCE before graduation if you attend a CACREP-accredited school and are pursuing national certification (See: http://www.nbcc.org/Student).
-Otherwise, will you apply after your master's degree has been conferred.
+You may take the NCE as a student before graduation if you attend a CACREP-accredited school and plan to pursue national certification.
+Otherwise, you can apply after receiving your master's degree.